-The Displaced Homemaker Program: Focus on the Future offers empowerment and employment assistance to women who are 30 years of age or older, who have mostly been homemakers during their adult lives, who have been dependent upon someone for support which is no longer available to them, who are unemployed or not adequately employed and who would have difficulty in securing adequate employment.
+The Displaced Homemaker Program (DHP): Focus on the Future offers empowerment and employment assistance to women who are 30 years of age or older, who have mostly been homemakers during their adult lives, who have been dependent upon someone for support, which is no longer available to them, who are unemployed or not adequately employed and/or who would have difficulty in securing adequate employment.

-The program offers free classes and workshops which include: Life Management Skills, Computer Training, and Employability Skills.
+The program offers free classes and workshops which include Life Management Skills, Basic Computer Training, and Employability Skills.
 The Classes are available throughout the year.
 The program is funded by the Santa Fe College.
-To inquire about our services, schedule an appointment for an intake screening and/or for more information, please call 352-395-5047 or visit our website at www.sfcollege.edu/DisplacedHomemakers.
+Inquiries about DHP services and/or to schedule an appointment for an intake screening, please call 352-395-5047 or visit the website at www.sfcollege.edu/DisplacedHomemakers.

 Santa Fe College Center of Excellence/National Achiever Society (NAS)

 The Santa Fe College’s Chapter of the National Achievers is under the auspices of the Florida Education Fund.
 Formerly known as the McKnight Achievers, NAS is a college-track program that assists under-represented and historically disadvantaged students in grades K-12 to excel both academically and culturally with a goal of increasing the pool of students who are prepared, motivated, and qualified to enter higher education.